SREFX/S2400-DSP-sidechain/README.md

 # S2400-DSP-sidechain
 lv2 plugins for cross-bus sidechaining on the Isla S2400 DSP card.

-# Current version - 0.1.5 - not zipped
+# Current version - 0.1.5(SCSend) 0.1.6(SCReceive)
 Changelist:

 Moved all envelope controls from send plugin to receive plugin, allowing each receive to have its own sidechain settings.

+Added Makeup Gain parameter - up to 12dB of makeup gain.

+Added Envelope Curve parameter - set the curve of the sidechain envelope from logarithmic to linear to exponential for more pumping etc.

 Fixed volume bug when changing buses (I think).

+Changed threshold to be displayed in dB.

 ### Installation
 Download the zip and unzip it.